confluentinc/kafka-rest-sdk-go/kafkarestv3/docs/UnregisterV3Api.md

 Unregister a Broker

-Unregisters a broker from the cluster.
+Unregister a broker from the cluster.
 This API is only supported for Kafka clusters running in KRaft mode.
 If run against a cluster running with ZooKeeper, a 400 response with an unsupported version error code will be returned (see BadRequestErrorResponse for more detail).

 ### Required Parameters